aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/excel-to-md/_index.md

 {{% blocks/products/pf/agp/content h2="Save EXCEL to MD in Java Online for Free" %}}

-The following example demonstrates how to convert EXCEL to MD document format in Java.
+The following example demonstrates how to convert EXCEL to MD in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert EXCEL file into MD format.
+Follow the easy steps to convert EXCEL to MD.
 Upload your EXCEL file, then simply save it as MD file.
 For both EXCEL reading and MD writing you can use fully qualified filenames.
 The output MD content and formatting will be identical to the original EXCEL document.

 {{% /blocks/products/pf/agp/text %}}